 It is notable that the D7200 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Both the D7200 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D7200 was replaced by the Nikon D7500, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the features and operation of the D7200 and E-M10 III can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Olympus E-M10 III Manual.